Method

 Second Stage Deformity Classifier

-After detecting deformities, we extract pixel patches around the identified regions and pass them through a machine learning classifier, such as YOLOv8, to categorize them as either Dents or No Dents.
-The No Dents category includes features like rivets, seams, and screws, which are not considered true surface deformities.
+After detecting deformities, we extract pixel patches around the identified regions in the normal exposure image and pass them through a machine learning classifier, such as YOLOv11, to categorize them as either Dents and Dings or False Positives.
+The False Positive category includes features like rivets, seams, and screws, which are not considered true surface deformities.
 This classification step helps refine the results by eliminating irrelevant detections.